-Digital delivers a non-linear marketing approach for communications.
+A non-linear approach for communications.

 A Nielsen Global Connected Commerce Survey conducted interviews in 26 countries for the purpose of documenting how consumers were using the Internet to make shopping decisions in stores and online.
 The study revealed that online shoppers are increasingly looking to purchase internationally.
 Further revealed was that over 50% who purchased online in the last six months stated that they bought from an overseas retailer.
 Source: Nielson

 Digital marketing increasingly allows marketers to use an omnichannel strategy.
 This is becoming ever important for enterprises who know that they have to adapt to the changing expectations of consumers.
 Consumers who are interested in more sophisticated offerings throughout the purchasing process.

-Omni-channel retailing requires analyzing consumer behavior from a multi-dimensional viewpoint, and careful observation of what influences their buying habits.
+Omni-channel messaging requires analyzing consumer behavior from a multi-dimensional viewpoint, and careful observation of what influences their buying habits.
 Retailers are more and more focused on their online presence which includes online shops that operate alongside existing store-based outlets.